gigawhitlocks/emacs-configs/README.md

      ",lsp"   'lsp-workspace-restart
      "gd"     'lsp-find-definition

-     ;; using the ,c namespace for repl stuff to follow the C-c convention ;; found in other places in Emacs
+     ;; using the ,c namespace for repl and debug stuff to follow the C-c ;; convention found in other places in Emacs ",cc"     'dap-debug
-     ",cc"     'gorepl-run
+     ",cr"     'gorepl-run
      ",cg"     'gorepl-run-load-current-file
      ",cx"     'gorepl-eval-region
      ",cl"     'gorepl-eval-line

      ;; origami-mode works better with lsp than regular evil-mode "TAB"    'origami-toggle-node

      "zm"     'origami-toggle-node